All Products

 The read/write splitting architecture also has its disadvantages.
 If a large number of requests are sent to a read/write splitting instance, some amount of latency is unavoidable, and dirty data may be read from the instance.
 Therefore, the read/write splitting architecture is not the optimal solution for scenarios that have high requirements for read and write capabilities and data consistency.

-• Use the proxy query cache feature of ApsaraDB for Redis Enhanced Edition (Tair)
+• Use the proxy query cache feature

-Tair(Redis OSS-compatible) uses effective sorting and statistical algorithms to identify hotkeys, which are keys that receive more than 5,000 queries per second (QPS).
-After you enable the proxy query cache feature, proxy nodes cache request and response data of hotkeys based on the rules you set.
-Proxy nodes cache only request and response data of a hotkey, instead of the entire key.
+Tair (Redis OSS-compatible) uses effective sorting and statistical algorithms to identify hotkeys.
+Hotkeys are keys that receive more than 5,000 queries per second (QPS).
+After you enable the proxy query cache feature, proxy nodes cache the request and response data of hotkeys based on the rules that you configure.
+Proxy nodes cache only the request and response data of a hotkey, instead of the entire key.
 If a proxy node receives a duplicate request within the validity period of the cached data, the proxy node directly returns the response of the request to the client without the need to interact with backend data shards.
-This improves the read speed, reduces the impacts of hotkeys on the performance of data shards, and prevents skewed requests.
+If the query results of hotkeys change, the cache is not updated.

-After the proxy query cache feature is enabled for an ApsaraDB for Redis instance, duplicate requests from clients are directly sent to proxy nodes instead of backend data nodes.
+After the proxy query cache feature is enabled for an instance, duplicate requests from clients are directly sent to proxy nodes instead of backend data nodes.
 The proxy nodes then return responses to the clients.
 Requests made for hotkeys can be processed by multiple proxy nodes instead of a single data node.
 This significantly reduces the hotkey workloads on data nodes.
 The proxy query cache feature of Tair also provides a variety of commands for you to query and manage the proxy query cache.
 For example, you can run the querycache keys command to query all cached hotkeys and run the querycache listall command to query all cached commands.
 For more information, see Use proxy query cache to address issues caused by hotkeys.